Skip to main menu Skip to content Skip to footer

 • Model a healthy response to failure.
 Kids need to learn that it’s okay to fail.
 Instead of minimizing your own failures, let your kids see you being open about them and accepting them with grace.
 Show them that you treat failure not as something to be ashamed of, but something to learn from.

 • Praise (and show) effort.
-When your child has worked hard on something, praise her efforts no matter what the outcome.
+When your child has worked hard on something, praise their efforts no matter what the outcome.
 It’s also helpful to show your own efforts, especially those that don’t end in success.
 Being proud and open about your own work sets a powerful example for your child.

 • Go on a “social holiday.”
 If you’re worried that your child is getting too wrapped up in social media, try taking a social holiday.
 And if you’re asking your child to take a break, do the same yourself.
 You may find it just as challenging as kids do.